dangrondahl/dangrondahl.github.io/content/pages/principles.md

 By openly communicating our methods and intentions behind all data collection and feedback processes.

-## > We value developer input and collaboration
+## > We regard developer input as fundamental in collaboration

-In shaping the tools, processes, and environment that directly affect their work and well-being.
+In shaping tools, processes, and the work environment, we consider developer input essential, as it directly influences the perceived ease of software delivery.
+Our collaborative approach aims to refine these aspects, enhancing not just efficiency but also making software development more intuitive and satisfying for our developers.

 ## > We pledge to using metrics as a mirror, not a judge